malramsay64/phd-thesis/03_Dynamics/introduction.md

     - Is packing frustration a factor in glass formation
     - Many different crystals formed, just unable to tile space
     - or in this case forming different incompatible crystal structures

+- Correlations of rotation and translation
+    - reptation

 - How properties are calculated / expressed
     - Averaging techniques